Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

  - [Data Management Plan Template](https://aitonline.sharepoint.com/:x:/r/sites/HEUGREENGAGE337/Shared%20Documents/WP4%20CO%20enabling%20infrastructure%20and%20interoperable/D4.1%20GREEN%20Engine%20and%20manuals/Academy/resources/Libro.xlsx?d=w0a19b821efd94d55ba8f50d10bd6fd17&csf=1&web=1&e=XEUvCF) –  to define the data management plan for each dataset and the associated data protocol to be followed by observers

-## #5a: Gather Copernicus and Open Data from government datasets to gain bird's eye view for thematic co-exploration
+### 5a: Gather Copernicus and Open Data from government datasets to gain bird's eye view for thematic co-exploration<a name="step5a"></a>

 #### Responsible
 PST members and GREENGAGE Observers (GOs) with technical skills